 For example, teens who have been bullied may struggle with self-worth and confidence.
 Their negative thoughts about themselves affect how they see situations, magnify their insecurities, increase their negative self-talk, and result in feeling worse about themselves.
 CBT will tackle destructive thinking patterns, confront distortions, break down the wall of self-doubt and help the victim regain confidence and control of his/her life.

 What are some of the special considerations for implementing CBT with teens that may vary from using CBT with adults?

-CBT is a great approach for with working with teens.
-It is problem/solution focused and in comparison to other therapeutic approaches, it’s short in duration.
+CBT is a great approach for working with teens.
+It is problem/solution-focused and in comparison to other therapeutic approaches, it’s short in duration.
 Plus, studies show that CBT is very effective in reducing symptoms associated with depression, anxiety, and post-traumatic stress disorder in teens.